AFFILIATE MARKETING WITH GOOGLE ADS

 Clickouts:

-• go back to your campaigns overview
+• go back to your campaign overview

 • click on Columns > Modify Columns

-• Scroll all the way down and open the drop down called ‘Custom columns’
+• Scroll all the way down and open the drop-down called ‘Custom columns’

 • Click on ‘+ Custom Column’